Trump seeks control of the GOP primary in New Hampshire against Nikki Haley, his last major rival - WTOP News

 If successful, Trump would be the first Republican presidential candidate to win open races in Iowa and New Hampshire since both states began leading the election calendar in 1976 — a clear sign of his continued grip on the party’s most-loyal voters.

-Trump’s allies are already pressuring Haley to leave the race and those calls will intensify if he wins New Hampshire easily.
+Trump’s allies are already pressuring Haley, a former South Carolina governor, to leave the race, and those calls will intensify if he wins New Hampshire easily.
 Were she to drop out, that would effectively decide the GOP primary on its second stop, well before the vast majority of Republican voters across the country have been able to vote.

 Haley has been campaigning with New Hampshire’s popular Republican governor, Chris Sununu, a Trump critic.
 She insists she’s in the race for the long run, telling supporters at a VFW hall in Franklin on Monday that “America does not do coronations.”